NathanZimmy/megr2156-portfolio/docs/assignments/A05/index.md

 <ins>Assumption sensitivity:<ins> Name one assumption you made (material choice, shear negligibility, load distribution, etc.) and describe what would change in your final dimensions if that assumption were wrong or different.

 One important assumption I was the selected feature lengths, since several dimensions for the features were not provided.
 For example, Feature A was assumed to have a length of 1.5in.
 If Feature A were longer, both bending stress and deflection would increase, which would require a larger radius.
-The stiffness calculation is especially sensitive to length because deflection depends on L^3.
-Therefore, changing the assumed geometry could noticeably change the final dimensions.

 ## Sources
 https://www.aerospacemetals.com/wp-content/uploads/2023/07/Titanium-Ti-6Al-4V-Grade-5-STA-Data-Sheet.pdf